thegridprotocol/spec-core/concepts.md

 - **SHOULD**: Using a valid token is expected; Don't expect it to work without, but may work in specific cases.
   - Clients **SHOULD** send credentials.
   - Servers **SHOULD** deny the request unless they want to grant anonymous access to specific resources, in which case they **MUST** be able to restrict to the specific set of clients that the special behaviour is targeting.
-- **MAY**: Using a valid token is not needed but is encouraged; It's possible the server will return an enhanced response if the user is authenticated.
+- **MAY**: Using a valid token is not needed but is encouraged; It's possible the server will return an enhanced response if the client is authenticated.
   - Clients **SHOULD** send credentials.
   - Servers **MUST** accept endpoint usage with or without credentials.
 Servers **SHOULD** enhance the request as much as possible if the client is identified and **SHOULD** redact as much info as possible if credentials are not available.
 - **MUST NOT**: Never send credentials.
 Ever.